 Binance coin exchange is a Chinese based company, and because of this the website supports multiple languages.
 Binance exchange has recieved a ton of growth and investment.
 According to Craft.co, Binance has recieved over 10 million dollars in investment funding from various Chinese venture capital groups.
 Binance is, at the time of writing, one of the largest and most legit exchanges based out of China and this is a huge advantage.
 It seems likely that more and more cryptocurrency investment will continue to be driven from China so trading on a Chinese based exchange has some advantages.

-Binance being located in China has it’s own set or pros and cons, but we’ll got over that in just a minute.
+Binance being located in China has its own set of pros and cons, but we’ll get over that in just a minute.

 Why Binance is the Best Trade Platform for Cryptocurrency

 Truth be told, there are a ton of platforms to trade cryptocurrency on.